Donald Trump and fascism: Connections to self-identified fascists

 Stormfront founder Don Black supported Trump for, he said, fighting against white demoralization and building a long-term movement that would outlast him.
 Trump was described by alt-right activist and millionaire donor William Regnery II as someone who helped white nationalism go "from being conversation you could hold in a bathroom, to the front parlor".
 Rocky Suhayda, chairman of a split from the American Nazi Party, said that Trump provided a "real opportunity" for his cause.
-White Nationalist Jared Taylor supported Trump for "talking about policies that would slow the dispossession of whites" and said that, "all of his policies, at least those pertaining to immigration, align very nicely with the sorts of things we've been saying for many year."
-Anglin, who founded The Daily Stormer, had multiple pro-Trump articles published on his website and said that, "virtually every Alt-Right Nazi I know is volunteering for the Trump campaign."
+White nationalist Jared Taylor supported Trump for "talking about policies that would slow the dispossession of whites" and said that "all of his policies, at least those pertaining to immigration, align very nicely with the sorts of things we've been saying for many year."
+Anglin, who founded The Daily Stormer, had multiple pro-Trump articles published on his website and said that "virtually every Alt-Right Nazi I know is volunteering for the Trump campaign."
 In November 2016, Spencer shouted "Hail Trump, hail our people, hail victory!" during a speech at a National Policy Institute convention.
 By November 2017, and throughout 2018, many alt-right activists expressed disappointment at Trump after he started supporting Muslims in Saudi Arabia and Jews in Israel.
 Trump's decision to remove Bannon from the National Security Council also impacted their impression about him.

-Following Trump's victory in the 2024 presidential election, Blood Tribe leader Christopher Pohlhaus celebrated by thanking Trump that "cheaper gas will make it easier to spread White Power across the whole country".
-Far-right activist Lauren Witzke thanked "men, especially white men, who turned out in force to put women back in their place".
+Following Trump's victory in the 2024 presidential election, Blood Tribe leader Christopher Pohlhaus celebrated by thanking Trump that "cheaper gas will make it easier to spread White Power across the whole country."
+Far-right activist Lauren Witzke thanked "men, especially white men, who turned out in force to put women back in their place."
 Turning Point USA ambassador Evan Kilgore said in his 100,000-followers X account, "Women, back to the kitchen; Abortions, illegal; Gays, back in the closet; Interracial marriage, banned; Illegals, pack your bags; trannies, back to the asylums; Jesus, back in our schools."
 In November, an investigation by Politico found that a Pennsylvania-based field staffer hired by the Republican Party to work at the Trump campaign was a co-host alongside Richard Spencer at a white nationalist podcast.
-The podcast host, Luke Meyer, confirmed to the news organization that he was indeed a worker for the Trump campaign and was fired shortly afterwards.
+The podcast host, Luke Meyer, confirmed to the news organization that he was indeed a worker for the Trump campaign and was fired shortly afterward.
 In his podcast, he stated, "Why can't we make New York, for example, white again?
 Why can't we clear out and reclaim Miami?...
 A return to 80%, 90% white would probably be, probably the best we could hope for, to some degree."
 He also told Politico that, "in a few years, one of those groypers might even quietly bring me back in, with a stern warning for me to 'be more careful next time'."